okeefm/s3g/doc/gcode_protocol.markdown

 Registers

     T: (code) The extruder to wait for.
     P: (code, optional) If present, sets the time limit that we wait for.
+Otherwise, use a timeout coded into the Gcode State Machine.

 S3g Output